Quick Cherry Jam

 To keep things super easy, this recipe skips the pectin and requires just fresh cherries, lemon, and sugar.
-But just because we're leaving out this popular thickening agent doesn't mean you'll be left with a runny jar of jam.
+But just because we’re leaving out pectin, a popular thickening agent, doesn’t mean you’ll be left with a runny jar of jam.
 The key to stirring up a batch of quick jam with just the right consistency is time and plenty of it.
-There's even a simple test you can use so you'll know exactly when it's ready.
+There’s even a simple test you can use so you’ll know exactly when it’s ready.

 Read more: 5 Ways to Thicken Homemade Jam

 A Test for Doneness

 Want to be doubly sure when to pull your bubbly pot of jam off the stove?
 Before you start cooking, place a saucer or small plate in the freezer.
 The jam will thicken as it cools, so this test chills it down quickly to see how well it sets.

 After simmering the fruit for about 20 minutes, add a small spoonful of jam to the saucer, then return it to the freezer for another couple minutes.
 When it’s cooked just right, the jam should wrinkle a little bit when nudged with your finger.
 If it doesn’t, cook for another five minutes and try again.

 When’s all said and done, you can keep this jam in the fridge for up to three weeks, or in the freezer for up to six months.

 - 2 pounds